Table of Contents

-The urogenital triangle consists of a several layers of fascia.
+The urogenital triangle consists of several layers of fascia.
 From superficial to deep the layers of the fascia are:

 Skin: it is the epithelial surface onto which the urethral and the vaginal orifices open

-Superficial Perineal fascia: this fascial layer is continuous with the superficial layer of fascia of the abdominal wall.
+Superficial Perineal fascia: this fascial layer is continuous with the superficial layer of the fascia of the abdominal wall.
 It consists of two layers – a superficial, fatty layer which forms the labia majora and mons pubis in females and a deep layer (fascia of Colles).